Upstatement/quickshare/README.md

 `data-tweet-body="message"`

 The message you want to send.
 If not defined, it defaults to the value of the `data-title` attribute.
-If that is also not defined, will default to 'Sharing: '.
+If `data-title` is also not defined, will default to 'Sharing: '.

 `data-via-username="username"`